PTSD Resolution: Key Facts(download .pdf file here 170k)

 For further information Contact PTSD Resolution at www.ptsdresolution.org or Tel 0300 302 0551 or e-mail email@example.com. - Facebook: http://is.gd/4RPUV Press information: Patrick Rea - Tel 020 8870 4976

 (2) Note: We do not insist on a formal diagnosis of PTSD: we measure trauma symptoms via a recognised measure, the Impact of Event Scale (IES).
 Using this self-reporting measure allows the person and the therapist to gauge their progress through treatment.
-The figure of 78% is based on the data that we routinely collect on these measures: it shows that 78% of those who entered treatment with scores that, according to the IES scale, placed them above the threshold for treatment, had reduced their symptoms to below that level at the end of their treatment.
-Both the person and therapist agreed that no further treatment was required.
+The figure of 78% is based on the data that we routinely collect on these measures: it shows that 78% of those who entered treatment with scores that, according to the IES scale, placed them above the threshold for treatment, had reduced their trauma symptom scores to below that level at the end of their treatment.
+Both the client and therapist agreed that no further treatment was required.
 Their scores do not qualify as a diagnosis of PTSD nor does their treatment outcome indicate a ‘cure’ for PTSD: the data reflects the reduction of symptoms.
+According to an evaluation by Kings College military mental health unit, PTSD Resolution’s treatment outcomes are comparable to those provided by primary care therapy services in England (Improving Access to Psychological Therapies (IAPT).
+It should be noted that Resolution works with a more distressed client group than the IAPT.
+Click here to download the full report.

 (3) Andrews, W.P. et al., 2011.
 Piloting a practice research network: A 12-month